Doncaster iPort: History

 In 2006 developer HelioSlough began a public consultation around their proposals to create a rail freight depot west of Rossington.

-In 2007 the Rossington Eco Town Partnership, an association of Rossington Forward, Rossington Development Trust, and local landowners and property developers UK Coal, Persimmon Homes, Helios Properties and Rossington Hall Ltd. presented plans to build a large 898 acre 'eco town' development over a 20-year timespan of ten to fifteen thousand homes on land to the south and west of Rossington.
+In 2007 the Rossington Eco Town Partnership, an association of Rossington Forward, Rossington Development Trust, and local landowners and property developers UK Coal, Persimmon Homes, Helios Properties and Rossington Hall Limited presented plans to build a large 898 acre 'eco town' development over a 20-year timespan of ten to fifteen thousand homes on land to the south and west of Rossington.
 The plan included redevelopment of the Rossington Colliery site, and included as part of the employment proposals the plan from Helios Properties for an Inland port.
 The development, which would have used significant amounts of agricultural land was opposed by a large majority of local residents.
 The project was shortlisted as one of 15 potential sites in the UK for a new town development in 2008, by 2009 the scope of the plan had been reduced to a five thousand home 'eco-village'.

 In 2009 developer HelioSlough submitted a planning application for a $516 million rail terminal with 6000000 sqft of warehousing; the plan represented the largest rail logistics development in Yorkshire, and was to be operated and part funded by Hutchinson Ports.
-The application, which included development on green belt land was approved by Doncaster Council but opposed by the Campaign to Protect Rural England, and four parish councils.
+The application, which included development on green belt land was approved by City of Doncaster Council but opposed by the Campaign to Protect Rural England, and four parish councils.
 In January 2010 local MPs Caroline Flint (Don Valley) and Jeffrey Ennis (Barnsley East and Mexborough) voiced their support for the plan.
 In March 2010 the UK government decided that no public enquiry would be needed for the project.

-In June 2011 developers Helios Europe, Shepherd Aligned and SEGRO entered into a joint agreement to develop the site, which would be road connected via the £18 million Finningley and Rossington Regeneration Route Scheme (FARRRS) road scheme, and be built for international trade, with customs clearance.
+In June 2011 developers Helios Europe, Shepherd Aligned and Segro entered into a joint agreement to develop the site, which would be road connected via the £18 million Finningley and Rossington Regeneration Route Scheme (FARRRS) road scheme, and be built for international trade, with customs clearance.
 In September 2011 planning consent was given for the rail port; construction of the facility was initially planned to begin in 2012.

-The tendering process for a rail operator of the port was begun in 2012: DB Schenker Rail UK, ABP, Stobart Group and Freightliner were listed as potential operators.
+The tendering process for a rail operator of the port was begun in 2012: DB Schenker Rail UK, Associated British Ports, Stobart Group and Freightliner were listed as potential operators.
 Hutchinson Whampoa had also been reported as a potential rail operator in 2011.

 In 2013 the successor company to Helios Europe, Verdion obtained financial backing for its projects through Healthcare of Ontario Pension Plan (HOOPP).
 HOOPP planned to invest €1 billion in European logistics facilities through Verdion including the £400 million "iPort Doncaster" development.
 Work on the FARRRS connecting road began in late 2013.